 Allergies or sensitivities to

-, chemicals, odors, medications, or noise
+foods, chemicals, odors, medications, light, or noise

-Impairment of short-term memory or concentrationSore throatTender lymph nodesMuscle painJoint pain without swelling or rednessHeadaches of a new type, severity, or patternUnrefreshing sleepProlonged fatigue lasting 24 hours or more after exercise
+At least 4 of the following: Impairment of short-term memory or concentrationSore throat that keeps coming backTender lymph nodes in the neck or armpitMuscle painJoint pain without swelling or rednessHeadaches of a new type, severity, or patternUnrefreshing sleepProlonged fatigue lasting 24 hours or more after exercise

 If you have CFS, avoid overexertion and physical and emotional stress.
 Balancing your activities throughout the day may help you to not overexert yourself.
 Moderate exercise that is monitored by a doctor or physical therapist may improve symptoms.
 Slowly increase the duration and intensity of exercise.
-Light exercise and stretching four hours before bedtime may help with sleep.
+Light exercise and stretching 4 hours before bedtime may help with sleep.

 In addition, your doctor may have you work with a physical therapist.
 Some therapies that might be helpful for you include: MassageStretchingTai chiYoga